AshiqAbdulkhader/greenball/README.md

 it also uses python libraries such as

-opencv -(Open Source Computer Vision Library) is an open source computer vision and machine learning software library numpy - umPy is the fundamental package for scientific computing with Python flask - Flask is a lightweight WSGI web application framework.
+opencv -(Open Source Computer Vision Library) is an open source computer vision and machine learning software library numpy - NumPy is the fundamental package for scientific computing with Python flask - Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy,
          with the ability to scale up to complex applications. pyserial - python Serial Port Extension for Win32, OSX, Linux, BSD, Jython, IronPython